Jai-veer07/Induction-Program/Readme.md

 ---

 ## Introduction
-The induction program at **Guru Nanak Dev Engineering College**, held from **30 July to 8 August 2025**, marked the official start of my university journey.
+The induction program at **Guru Nanak Dev Engineering College**, held from **30 July to 8 August 2025**, marked the official start of College
 We explored the institution’s values, resources, clubs, and academic culture through lectures, workshops, peer sessions, and motivational talks.
 It was also a great opportunity to connect with seniors, make friends, and feel welcomed into the GNDEC family.